ald0405/Pareto-Sim/README.md

 ## Introduction
 A simple Python Streamlit App.
-This app provides a simple walk through to show how Pareto Charts and created and interpreted.
-This was created for NHS England to train non-technical staff in how to interpret the charts.
+This app provides a simple walk through to show how Pareto Charts are created are interpreted.
+This was created for NHS England to train non-technical staff in how to interpret the charts as part of quality control

 ## Python modules required